ksr20612/uturi/README.md

 <img src="https://github.com/user-attachments/assets/3fc7ba69-400f-458f-81eb-f1a22fd28066" width="200px" height="200px" />

-Uturi is a monorepo dedicated to creating accessibility tools and libraries that empower people with disabilities.
-The name "Uturi" comes from the Korean folktale "Baby General Uturi" (아기장수 우투리), where Uturi overcomes disabilities and become a hero who fights for the weak.
+Uturi is a set of accessibility tools and libraries that give people with disabilities greater autonomy and access to information.
+The name "Uturi" comes from the Korean folktale "Baby General Uturi" (아기장수 우투리), where Uturi overcomes disabilities and becomes a hero who fights for the weak.

 ## 🎯 Mission

-Our mission is to create inclusive digital experiences by providing high-quality accessibility libraries that help developers build applications accessible to everyone regardless of their abilities.

-- **Overcoming barriers**: Just as Uturi overcame his disabilities, we help both developers and users overcome accessibility challenges
-- **Empowering others**: Like Uturi who fought for the vulnerable, we create tools that empower people with disabilities
-- **Inclusive leadership**: Uturi became a leader despite his differences, just as we advocate for inclusive design
+Our mission is to make the digital world more inclusive for people with disabilities.

+We do this by:
+- Providing developers with high-quality accessibility libraries
+- Helping applications become truly usable by everyone, regardless of ability
+- Reducing accessibility barriers through practical, well-designed tools

+## 🌍 Vision

+We envision a world where no one is excluded from digital experiences —
+a world where accessibility is not a feature, but a foundation.

+Uturi strives to:
+- Make inclusive design the default, not the exception
+- Bridge the gap between standards and real-world usability
+- Build a community that values empathy, ethics, and equal access

 ## 📦 Packages